 Is that what Quake Champions is supposed to be, as a minimum in part?
 Access into the esports area?

-Yes, Sure, you’re definitely correct.
+Yes, Sure, you’re correct.
 Are you speaking to Pete Hines today?
 You have to say, “Tim Willits says Bethesda wants to support and push esports forward.
 Can you comment on that?”
 [Laughs] I don’t want to speak out of line, but Yes, we’re, as an organization, embracing and pushing ahead.

 Can you communicate particularly how Quake Champions will match into that imaginative and prescient?